contao/docs/docs/dev/framework/templates/architecture.md

 {{% /notice %}}

 #### Default Symfony behavior
-The default filesystem loader in a typical Symfony application scans the root `templates` directory and groups all files found there under an app specific `@__main__` namespace.
+The default filesystem loader in a typical Symfony application looks at the root `templates` directory and groups all files found there under an app-specific `@__main__` namespace.
 Also, the contents of directories inside `templates/bundles` will each be put under a `@<directory>` namespace.
-And finally, templates from bundles are also scanned and each put under a `@<bundle-name>` template.
+And finally, templates from bundles are also each put under a `@<bundle-name>` namespace.

 There is a specific order and the loader will only use the first template that fits the requested logical name.
 That is why you can overwrite templates of the `FooBundle` by putting them in the `templates/bundles/FooBundle` directory: you